SWTOR-Slicers/ZG-SWTOR-Tools/README.md

 What are the advantages to this?

 * The most important one is that any modifications to our SWTOR shaders "library" of sorts can be tried and saved quickly just by playing in that Blender project.
 What's more: if we choose to have the Add-on replace the modern shaders in a given object with these dumb ones by **linking** to them instead of **appending** them, any improvement done to the shaders in the future will become available to older projects automatically.
 And if we need to do a per-project custom work, we can always convert a linked shader into a permanent one.
 * Another one: **these customizable shaders can coexist with the modern, automated ones**.
-What's more: one can keep both in a given material and alternate linking them to the Material Output node for comparison sake (or put a Mix Shader in-between) or as a backup of sorts.
+We can keep both in a given material and alternate linking them to the Material Output node for comparison sake (or put a Mix Shader in-between) or as a backup of sorts.
 * We can even keep several SWTOR shader library files.
 As the linking data is stored in our Blender projects, we can keep several library files with different names and just set the one we want to use in a given moment in the Add-on's preference settings.
 * Finally: this setup makes comparing notes extremely easy, just by sharing the library .blend files!